-If you have ever had the feeling that you spent half your working life just to pay tax, you are probably not far wrong.
-What with income tax, national insurance/social security, capital gains tax, VAT, council tax, excise duties etc, a considerable amount of our hard earned income is lost in tax each year.
+If you ever had the feeling that you have spent half your working life just paying tax, you are not far wrong.
+What with income tax, national insurance/social security, capital gains tax, VAT, council tax, excise duties and so on, a considerable amount of our income goes straight to the taxman each year.

-If you are lucky enough to be retired you are still faced with tax on your savings, investments and pensions, not to mention the amount we pay in VAT each year.
-Having paid so much tax all your life, you will not want to pay any more tax now than you absolutely have to – tax planning is an important part of protecting your wealth in retirement.
+Even if you are retired, you are still faced with tax on savings, investments and pensions, not to mention the amount payable in VAT each year.
+Having paid so many taxes all your life, you will not want to pay more than necessary – that’s why tax planning plays such an important part in protecting your wealth.

-According to this study, the UK’s tax freedom day remains the same as last year, with a real tax rate of 35.08%.
+According to the study, the UK’s tax freedom day again comes fourth, landing on 8 May, with a real tax rate of 34.94%.

-These remain taxing times for taxpayers, and not just for workers as retirees are also faced with higher taxes.
-And of course there is no average person, and higher earners will generally have a later tax freedom day.
+These therefore remain taxing times for taxpayers, and not just for workers, as retirees are also faced with higher taxes.
+Of course, the research is just indicative of the average taxpayer in each country – higher earners will generally have a later tax freedom day.

-In many cases, however, there are steps you can take to lighten your tax burden on your capital investments and pensions.
-While we all have to pay our share of taxes, do not risk paying more than you have to.
-Seek specialist advice on the compliant tax mitigation opportunities available in Spain and UK for your investment assets, you may be surprised at how you can improve your tax situation.
+In many cases, there are steps you can take to lighten your tax burden, especially on your capital investments and pensions.
+While we all have to pay our share of taxes, cross-border taxation is highly complex; do not risk getting it wrong or paying more than you have to.
+Take personalised, specialist advice on the compliant tax mitigation opportunities available in Spain and the UK – you may be surprised at how you can improve your tax situation.